PiXeL99-eng/Chat-app/README.md

 The project is organized into the following directories:

+- **frontend/**: This directory contains the frontend codebase of the chat application built with React.js.
+It includes all the necessary components, styles, and assets to render the user interface.

+- **websocket-server/**: This directory houses the WebSocket server codebase implemented using Socket.io and Node.js.
+It handles real-time communication between the frontend and the backend.

+- **api/**: The API server codebase resides in this directory.
+It is built using Node.js, Express.js, and MongoDB (with Mongoose) to handle user authentication, message storage, and other backend functionalities.

+- **public/**: This directory contains public assets, such as images and the index.html file required for the frontend.

+- **README.md**: The project documentation you are currently reading, providing an overview of the application and its setup instructions.

 chat-app/
 ├── frontend/ # Frontend codebase
 ├── websocket-server/ # WebSocket server codebase